Slavery in Asia: Maritime Southeast Asia

 Slavery in Southeast Asia reached its peak in the late 18th and early 19th centuries, when fleets of lanong and garay warships of the Iranun and Banguingui people started engaging in piracy and coastal raids for slave and plunder throughout Southeast Asia from their territories within the Sultanate of Sulu and Maguindanao.
 It is estimated that from 1770 to 1870, 200,000 to 300,000 people were enslaved by Iranun and Banguingui slavers.
 They came from ships and settlements as far as the Malacca Strait, Java, the southern coast of China and the islands beyond the Makassar Strait.
 The scale was so massive that the word for "pirate" in Malay became Lanun, an exonym of the Iranun people.
 Male captives of the Iranun and the Banguingui were treated brutally, even fellow Muslim captives were not spared.
-They were usually forced serve as galley slaves on the ships of their captors.
+They were usually forced to serve as galley slaves on the ships of their captors.
 Female captives, however, were usually treated better.
 There were no recorded accounts of rapes, though some were starved for discipline.
 Most of the slaves were Tagalogs, Visayans, and "Malays" (including Bugis, Mandarese, Iban, and Makassar).
 There were also occasional European and Chinese captives who were usually ransomed off through Tausug intermediaries of the Sulu Sultanate.

 There was also a slave trade that occurred in Singapore which involved people from Flores and Sulawesi by Bugis slavers and Minangkabau, Siak and Pekanbaru slaves obtained by Malay slavers documented in person by Abdullah Abdul Kadir in his autobiography.

 European powers finally succeeded in the mid-1800s in cutting off these raids through use of steam-powered warships.